halbritter-lab/Amissense/README.md

 ```

 The script uses the following custom modules:
-  - `helpers.clinvar`: to fetch ClinVar data.
+  - `scripts.clinvar`: to fetch ClinVar data.
-  - `helpers.graphs`: to produce graphs.
+  - `scripts.graphs`: to produce graphs.
-  - `helpers.pdb`: to produce a modified PDB file.
+  - `scripts.pdb`: to produce a modified PDB file.

 ## Usage